guobenyu1976/quant_nlp_re/README.md

 ### How to Use

-1. Clone the repository or save the script file (e.g., `extractor.py`).
+1. Clone the repository or save the script file .
 2. Ensure you have Python 3 installed.
 3. Run the script from your terminal:
     ```bash
-    python extractor.py
+    python quant_r expression v2.py
     ```
 4. Modify the `txt_news` variable inside the script to process your own text.